 Check out one of your local food pantries and give back to them during the Thanksgiving season.
-You can contribute a monetary gift (you can Round Up on your FoodVacBags order to help Feeding America), donate food items, or volunteer some of your time to help them organize and stock their pantry shelves.
+You can contribute a monetary gift, donate food items, or volunteer some of your time to help them organize and stock their pantry shelves.

 3. Participate in a Turkey Trot

 If you enjoy walking or running for a good cause, you might want to sign up for a turkey trot this year.
 Turkey trots are typically held on Thanksgiving Day or close to it.
 Through sponsorships, entry fees, or other types of donations, turkey trots can benefit people in need.
 If you don't want to run with a crowd many races have become virtual that you can run at home or in your neighborhood.